Emergency dentist London

 Our emergency dentists will carry out a dental examination and determine the most appropriate type of treatment to be administered.
 This will be emergency temporary, emergency basic or emergency full treatment that may be followed up by subsequent appointments during normal surgery hours.
 Commonly problems for 24 hour emergency dentist calls include toothache, chipped or broken teeth, broken crowns, veneers or bridges, tooth abscess, broken orthodontic braces, broken dentures, wisdom tooth extraction and gum infection etc.

-The dental clinic has 24 hour emergency dentists specialising in oral surgery, endodontics, orthodontics, cosmetic dentistry and implantology.
+The dental clinic has dentists specialising in oral surgery, endodontics and orthodontics.
 Our dentists are empathetic in the treatment of nervous patients and can provide sedation during normal surgery hours.
-All the dentists are experienced in the emergency dental treatment and care of children.
+All the dentists are experienced in providing emergency dental treatment.

 24 hour emergency dentists language translators